 Tim Albin joined the Ohio Football coaching staff as offensive coordinator on Jan.
 4, 2005, reuniting with Frank Solich after four seasons together at Nebraska.
-The 2013 season will mark Albin's ninth year in Athens.
+The 2015 season will mark Albin’s 11th year in Athens.

-Since his arrival in Athens, Albin has produced offenses that have been among the MAC's top rushing units four of the last six years and a passing attack that has practically rewritten all of Ohio's passing records.
+Since his arrival in Athens, Albin has produced offensive units that have consistently ranked among the top of the Mid-American Conference.
+He also has directed an offensive attack that has practically rewritten all of Ohio’s passing records and single season scoring records.

-Albin's offensive unit played a major role in Ohio's 45-14 victory in the Advocare V100 Independence Bowl.
-In the win, the Bobcats' 556 yards of total offense served as an Independence Bowl record, while their 45 points tied the Bowl record.
-Following the game, running back Beau Blankenship and quarterback Tyler Tettleton were named Co-Offensive Most Valuable Players of the Independence Bowl.
+Albin’s offensive unit played a major role in Ohio’s 45-14 victory in the Advocare V100 Independence Bowl.
+In the win, the Bobcats’ 556 yards of total offense served as an Independence Bowl record, while their 45 points tied the Bowl record.
+Following the game, Blankenship and Tettleton were named Co-Offensive Most Valuable Players of the Independence Bowl.

-Ohio's 2012 offensive unit averaged over 30 points per game for the second straight season and the third time in the last six years.
-In addition, the Bobcats scored 40-or-more points on four separate occassions.
+Ohio’s 2012 offensive unit averaged over 30 points per game for the second straight season and the third time in the last six years.
+In addition, the Bobcats scored 40-or-more points in four different games.

-Tettleton once again posted a memorable season under Albin's tutledge as he passed for 2,844 yards and 18 touchdowns, while throwing just four interceptions in 12 games.
-After just two seasons as the team's starter, Tettleton owns seven of Ohio University's career passing records.
-He is the only quarterback in school history to throw for over 2,500 yards in back-to-back seasons.
+Tettleton once again posted a memorable season under Albin’s direction as he passed for 2,844 yards and 18 touchdowns, while throwing just four interceptions in 12 games.

 In April of 2013, Herman became the third offensive player to be selected in the NFL Draft over the last four years as he was drafted by the New York Giants in the seventh round.